stanleychukwu17/devops-assignments/frontend/D3/sections/scaleBand_vs_scaleLinear.md

   - **Padding**: The `.padding(0.1)` adds some space between each band, which is useful to prevent the bars or elements from touching each other.

 ### `scaleLinear`?
-`d3.scaleLinear()` is used for **continuous data** — when you have numeric data that spans a continuous range (like measurements, counts, or any value that could take any number within a given range).
-It's useful for data that needs to be mapped to a continuous axis (e.g., time, temperature, or any variable that has a continuous range).
+`d3.scaleLinear()` is used for **continuous data** — when you have numeric data that spans a continuous range (like measurements, counts, or any value that could take any number within a given range)

 - **`scaleLinear`** is for continuous values, like numbers between 0 and 100.
 It would stretch the data over the given range and interpolate values.
 - **`scaleBand`**, on the other hand, is for discrete, categorical values where each category gets an equal "band" (space) along the axis.